What To Expect

 - We begin our work together with your first call or email to me, I then set up a time with you to talk via phone for about 10-15 minutes.

 - This first conversation is an opportunity for me to get to know you a bit and to better understand why you are seeking out therapy and a time for you to ask any questions you might have.

 - If it sounds like we are a good fit to work together based on this conversation, we will schedule a time to meet for your first session.

 - We meet for weekly sessions for as long as needed.
-Sessions are 50 or 75 minutes in duration and are scheduled for Tuesdays, Wednesdays or Fridays.
-My office hours are from generally 9 – 5 on those days and we meet in my downtown office, outside of my office on the front lawn or online.
+Sessions are 50 or 75 minutes in duration and are scheduled for Tuesdays, Thursdays or Fridays.
+My office hours are from generally 9 – 5 on those days and we meet in my downtown office or online using a HIPPA-compliant web service.

 Step Two: Let’s Get To Work!

 There are a few factors that I have found to be key determinants in ensuring therapeutic success:

 Commitment: The therapeutic relationship, like any other worthwhile endeavor requires time, energy, and effort.
 Counseling is one of those “you get out of it what you put into it” experiences.
 I strongly suggest weekly sessions to anyone considering psychotherapy, particularly at the outset of the work, with a minimum of 8-12 weeks to dedicate to consistent weekly meetings.